Thomas M. Disch: Career

 Disch entered the field of science fiction at a turning point, as the pulp adventure stories of its older style began to be challenged by a more serious, darker style.
 Rather than trying to compete with mainstream writers on the New York literary scene, Disch published work in science fiction and literary magazines, and began to speak with a new voice.
 His first novel, The Genocides, appeared in 1965; Brian W. Aldiss singled it out for praise in a long review in SF Impulse.
-Much of his early science fiction was published in English author Michael Moorcock's New Wave magazine, New Worlds, including his sixth novel Camp Concentration in two installments.
+Much of his early science fiction was published in English author Michael Moorcock's New Wave magazine, New Worlds, including his sixth novel Camp Concentration in three installments.
+His reputation in the U.K. was very high and he was ranked with Ballard, Moorcock and Aldiss as a leading writer of literary fantastika.

 Disch traveled widely and lived in England, Spain, Rome, and Mexico.
 In spite of this, he remained a New Yorker for the last twenty years of his life, keeping a long-time New York residence overlooking Union Square.
 He said that "a city like New York, to my mind, is the whole world."

 Writing had become the dominant focus of his life.
 Disch described his personal transformation from dilettante to "someone who knows what he wants to do and is so busy doing it that he doesn't have much time for anything else."
 After The Genocides, he wrote Camp Concentration and 334.
 More books followed, including science fiction novels and stories, gothic works, criticism, plays, a libretto for an opera of Frankenstein, prose and verse children's books such as A Child's Garden of Grammar, and ten poetry collections.
 In the 1980s, he moved from science fiction to horror with a quartet set in Minneapolis: The Businessman, The M.D., The Priest, and The Sub.

 His writing includes substantial periodical work, such as regular book and theater reviews for The Nation, The Weekly Standard, Harper's, The Washington Post, the Los Angeles Times, The New York Times, the Times Literary Supplement, and Entertainment Weekly.
 Recognition from his award-winning books led to a year as "artist-in-residence" at the College of William & Mary.
 During his long and varied career, Disch found his way into other forms and genres.
 As a fiction writer and a poet, Disch felt typecast by his science fiction roots.
 "I have a class theory of literature.
 I come from the wrong neighborhood to sell to The New Yorker.
 No matter how good I am as an artist, they always can smell where I come from."